A Strong Haken's Theorem: Introduction and Review

 \begin{thm}[Haken, Casson-Gordon] There is a $\bdd$-reducing disk $E$ for $M$ such that \begin{itemize} \item $\bdd E = \bdd D$ \item $E$ intersects $T$ in a single essential circle (i. e. $E$ $ \bdd$-reduces $T$) \end{itemize} \end{thm}

 Note: $D$ and $E$ are isotopic if $M$ is irreducible; but if $M$ is reducible then there is no claim that $D$ and $E$ are isotopic.

-Similarly, if $M$ is reducible, there is a reducing sphere for $M$ that intersects $T$ in a single circle (i. e. it is a reducing sphere for $T$).
+There is a similar foundational theorem, by Haken alone \cite{Ha}, that if $M$ is reducible, there is a reducing sphere for $M$ that intersects $T$ in a single circle (i. e. it is a reducing sphere for $T$).
 But Haken made no claim that the reducing sphere for $T$ is isotopic to a given reducing sphere for $M$.

-In order to fill that gap in our understanding, we retreat to a more general setting.
-For our purposes, a compression body $C$ is a connected compact orientable $3$-manifold obtained from a (typically disconnected) orientable closed surface $\bdd_- C$ by attaching $1$-handles to one end of a collar of $\bdd_- C$.
+The intention of this paper is to fill this gap in our understanding.
+We begin by retreating to a more general setting.
+For our purposes, a {\em compression body} $C$ is a connected $3$-manifold obtained from a (typically disconnected) closed surface $\bdd_- C$ by attaching $1$-handles to one end of a collar of $\bdd_- C$.
 The closed connected surface $\bdd C - \bdd_- C$ is denoted $\bdd_+ C$.
 This differs from what may be the standard notion in that we allow $\bdd_- C$ to contain spheres, so $C$ may be reducible.
 Put another way, we take the standard notion, but then allow the compression body to be punctured finitely many times.
 In particular, the compact $3$-manifolds whose Heegaard splittings we study may have spheres as boundary components.

 Suppose then that $M = A \cup_T B$ is a Heegaard splitting, with $A$ and $B$ compression bodies as above.
 A disk/sphere set $(S, \bdd S) \subset (M, \bdd M)$ is a properly embedded surface in $M$ so that each component of $S$ is either a disk or a sphere.
-A sphere in $M$ is called inessential if it either bounds a ball or is parallel to a boundary component of $M$; a disk is inessential if it is parallel to a disk in $\bdd M$. $S$ may contain such inessential components, but these are easily dismissed as we will see.
+A sphere in $M$ is called {\em inessential} if it either bounds a ball or is parallel to a boundary component of $M$; a disk is inessential if it is parallel to a disk in $\bdd M$. $S$ may contain such inessential components, but these are easily dismissed, as we will see.

 \begin{defin} The Heegaard splitting $T$ is {\em aligned} with $S$ (or vice versa) if each component of $S$ intersects $T$ in at most one circle. \end{defin} For example, a reducing sphere or $\bdd$-reducing disk for $T$, typically defined as a sphere or disk that intersects $T$ in a single essential circle, are each important examples of an aligned disk/sphere.
 This new terminology is introduced in part because, in the mathematical context of this paper, the word 'reduce' is used in multiple ways that can be confusing.
 More importantly, once we generalize compression bodies as above, so that some boundary components may be spheres, there are essential spheres and disks in $M$ that may miss $T$ entirely and others that may intersect $T$ only in curves that are inessential in $T$.
 We need to take these disks and spheres into account.